Yuval-Klechevsky/GPU/nvidia-operator/README.md

 ** All the outputs in output.txt **

-1. Creating a new Namwspace.
+1. Creating a new Namespace.

 2. Creating a new Operator Group.